 We did so on the morning of our second full day in the Park.

-Before exiting Skukuza Rest Camp, we stopped at the Reception Centre where numerous Lesser Masked Weavers provided excellent views of their colourful plumage,
+Before exiting Skukuza Rest Camp, we stopped at the Reception Centre where numerous Lesser Masked Weavers provided excellent views of their colourful plumage.

-and a gregarious Glossy Starling glowed iridescently in the sunlight as it tossed aside yellowed leaves on the ground.
+A gregarious Glossy Starling glowed iridescently in the sunlight as it tossed aside yellowed leaves on the ground.

 The day’s self-guided tour was planned to take us south on S114 through a series of random dust roads in combination with the primary dirt roads.
 As long as we made it back to Skukuza Rest Camp before nightfall, we were free to roam the Park at random.
 Bob and I had all day and expected to fill the time taking in the scenery and looking for wildlife.